macOS

 Using the native package manager

-, which is slightly behind, but totally fine for our purposes.
+These instructions are tested on Ubuntu 20.04.1 LTS (Focal Fossa).
+It will install Agda version 2.6.0.1, which is slightly behind, but totally fine for our purposes.

 Install

-and all its dependencies.
+agdausing your system’s package manager: This will installagdaand all its dependencies.
 In particular:- It will install

-, a Haskell compiler. - It will install
+GHC, a Haskell compiler. - It will install

-if not previously installed - It will install and compile the
+emacsif not previously installed - It will install and compile the

-.
+standard library.
 It is not needed for the lectures, but it is useful, and mandatory for many other things. - It will take care of

-, which will be packaged inside theemacs
+agda-mode, which will be packaged inside theemacsinstallation.

 To install, run:

-sudo apt install agda
+sudo apt install agdaon the command line.

 - It will install